Jeremy Roenick: Los Angeles Kings (2005–2006)

-Phoenix Coyotes (2006–2007)
+Return to Phoenix Coyotes (2006–2007)

 Instead, Roenick signed a one-year, $1.2 million contract, on July 4, 2006, that brought him back to the Phoenix Coyotes.
 In Phoenix for his second tenure, he scored 28 points in 70 games, a relatively low scoring season for him.
 His second stint in Phoenix was not without its share of off-ice issues as well.
 On December 12, 2006, Roenick left General Motors Place in Vancouver after finding out he had been scratched from the game's line-up against the Vancouver Canucks.
-Roenick went on record saying he left the arena to go to a restaurant for what he called "a nice dinner".
+Roenick went on record saying he left the arena to go to a restaurant for what he called "a nice dinner."
 At the heart of the problem was that Roenick felt that he was healthy enough to play in the game following a back injury, while Coyotes head coach Wayne Gretzky felt he needed more time to recover.
 Roenick's antics led to him being benched again in the Coyotes' next game.
 The next time Roenick was scratched, he was more accepting of Gretzky's decision, stating a different mindset following the news that his daughter, Brandi, had been diagnosed with the kidney ailment IgA nephropathy.